-Original cosponsor of Regulations from the Executive in Need of Scrutiny (REINS) Act of 2015 (H.R.
-427).
+Cosponsor of the Regulations from the Executive in Need of Scrutiny (REINS) Act (H.R.
+26).
 This legislation would requires an up-or-down vote on “major rules” (those rules that have an annual economic impact of $100 million or more) by Congress before they can be enforced on the American public.
 The REINS Act would restore congressional accountability by requiring Congress and the President to approve major rules before they can be enforced against the American people.
 It would improve the regulatory process by making Members of Congress accountable to their constituents for the regulations that go into effect, and would prevent unnecessary regulations that the American people do not want.

 Introduced H.R.
 2250, the EPA Regulatory Relief Act of 2011, to make sure the EPA got regulations right on boilers for businesses, manufacturers, hospitals, universities, and municipalities without imposing unnecessary costs.
 My bill passed the House of Representatives on October 13, 2011 with bipartisan support with a vote of 275-142.
 Similar legislation in the Senate garnered the support of 42 members from both sides of the aisle.
 The final “Boiler MACT” rules finalized by the EPA in December of 2012 clearly reflected some of the concerns that I expressed that earlier Boiler MACT regulations were unworkable, and the EPA showed a willingness to work with businesses using wood products and byproducts as fuel.

 Introduced the Commonsense Permitting for Job Creation Act (H.R.
-3434), with Rep. Robert Hurt and Senators Tim Kaine and Mark Warner to prevent the Army Corps of Engineers from blocking permits for industrial parks and other economic development sites that do not yet have an identified end user.
+3434), with former Rep. Robert Hurt and Sens.
+Tim Kaine and Mark Warner to prevent the Army Corps of Engineers from blocking permits for industrial parks and other economic development sites that do not yet have an identified end user.
 The Corps was blocking a permit for the Commonwealth Crossing Business Centre in Henry County, which is a proposed development to attract in new industry and create jobs.
 By working together, we were able to convince the Army Corps to finally grant this permit so Henry County can begin the work of developing the sites and attracting new businesses into Southside and Southwest Virginia.